Jerome-Marichez/API-Finance-LARAVEL-/API_Finance/README.md

 ## About API Finance

-API finance was created with the aim of offering a finance API allowing to obtain real time information on financial assets.
+API finance was created with the aim of providing a finance API to obtain real time information on financial assets.
+It currently offers the following 3 methods:

+->
+->
+->

+The project uses exclusively the Laravel framework and PHP 8 as a tool for development.

 ## Contact